natemcmaster/blog/_posts/dev/2017-07-05-msbuild-task-in-nuget.md

 ## The solution

 You can vary which task assembly loads based on MSBuild's runtime type using the pre-defined property `MSBuildRuntimeType`.

-In `dotnet msbuild`, its value will be `Core` and in `MSBuild.exe` it will be `Full`.
+In `dotnet msbuild`, its value will be `Core`.
+In `MSBuild.exe`, it will be `Full`.
+In `msbuild` in Mono 5, it will be `Mono`.

 (Old versions of MSBuild may not set this property, so you can't count on "Full" to be specified.)

 Here is one way to use that property to vary the assembly path: